CSUN-CCDC/hivestorm/binaries/README.md

 To find any executables:

-`find /path/ --type executable --hidden --follow`
+`find /path/ --type executable --hidden --follow --no-ignore`

 A shorter version:

-`find /path --type x -H -L`
+`find /path --type x -u`

 We can use this to find any executable files, like any shell scripts that should not be there.